codeatmordor/behaviour_cloning_keras/behaviour_cloning_writeup.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 101-113) consisted of multiple layers of convolution neural network.
+The final model architecture (model.py lines 101-113) consisted of multiple layers of convolution neural network.Below table explains sequential model with all involved layers along with their inputs.
+![Model Architecture][image5]